duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 # Spice Variants

+If you'd like to modify a template to fit your needs, the Spice framework offers preset options called Variants.
+Variants are passed as the `variants` property of `templates`, in your call to `Spice.add()`.

+Variants correspond to pre-determined css classes (or combinations of classes) from the [DDG style guide](https://duckduckgo.com/styleguide) that work particularly well in each context.

+*We strongly recommend using variants since they make it easy to quickly customize the appearance in a standardized way.
+However, if variants do not meet your needs, you may consider [directly specifying classes](#directly-specifying-classes).*

 ## `tile` Variants

 If the default tile dimensions are not perfect for your Spice result, you can use tile variants to modify the containers of your `item` template.